akuzko/react-form-base/README.md

 ### Form Usage

-Most of form use-cases with examples are revealed in **Demo Application** (currently _IN PROGRESS_).
+Most of form use-cases with examples are revealed in [**Demo Application**](https://akuzko.github.io/react-form-base/).
 Details on how to run it locally are at the end of README.

 Bellow you can take a glance on main aspects of form usage: general API, custom on-change handlers, validation and `$render` helper function.